 If a student is in crisis, the student's Success Coach refers the student to licensed counselors who provide crisis counseling.
 After the crisis is managed, counselors are able to refer students to a local therapist or their primary care physician if needed.

-Additional student resources include: American Association of Christian Counselors https://connect.aacc.net https://www.faithfulcounseling.com/ Provides mental health counseling services from a Christian perspective.
-Session options include: phone, video call, or messaging.
+Additional student resources include:

+American Association of Christian Counselors

+https://connect.aacc.net

 Provides information about Christian coaches, counselors, and clinics within a geographical area.